data-8/textbook/content/chapters/02/causality-and-experiments.md

 It is easiest to think of the individuals as people.
-In a study of whether chocolate is good for the health, the individuals would indeed be people, the treatment would be eating chocolate, and the outcome might be a measure of blood pressure.
+In a study of whether chocolate is good for the health, the individuals would indeed be people, the treatment would be eating chocolate, and the outcome might be a measure of heart disease.
 But individuals in observational studies need not be people.
 In a study of whether the death penalty has a deterrent effect, the individuals could be the 50 states of the union.
 A state law allowing the death penalty would be the treatment, and an outcome could be the state’s murder rate.